Casablanca Children's Soup Kitchen: Context

 In 1941, with 40,000 inhabitants, the Mellah of Casablanca was the most populated in Morocco.
 Poverty was deep; families lived huddled together in a single room, with children in rags and often without shoes.
-Chronic malnutrition and epidemics were rampant especially among children who suffered from ringworm, trachoma and tuberculosis due to promiscuity.
+Chronic malnutrition and epidemics were rampant especially among children who suffered from ringworm, trachoma and tuberculosis due to crowded living conditions.
 The French authorities under the Vichy rule were not inclined to finance a partial transfer of this Jewish population to salubrious dwellings in the European neighborhood.
 Even after the war, they focused primarily on the construction of cheap housing in the European city with the aim of accommodating Moroccan workers from the countryside, whom the city badly needed for its development.
 As for Jewish organizations, until 1945, they concentrated their efforts on Holocaust survivors.
 It was only in the late 1940s that they started addressing the issue.
 From 1940 to 1960 internal immigration to Morocco occurred.
 The Jewish population in the countryside moved to large cities, mainly Casablanca, thus contributing to an increase in the urban population.
 In 1960, the census of the Jewish population in Morocco was as follows:

 The Casablanca agglomeration comprised about 45% of the Jewish population among them 40,000 Jews living in the Mellah.